jackcheng/print-xword/README.md

 ## Setup

-While logged into your account at https://www.nytimes.com/crosswords, open your browser's developer console and enter `document.cookies`.
+While logged into your account at https://www.nytimes.com/crosswords, open your browser's developer console and enter `document.cookie`.
 Copy the full cookie text into `NYT_COOKIE=""`

 ## Testing the script
 To manually run the script: